 The infrastructure is modest.
 Fanamby runs the only hotel in the area, the Akiba Lodge Anjozorobe (former Saha Forest Camp).
 The lodge has an excellent restaurant and ten beautiful, comfortable bungalows with running hot water.
 At night, there is electricity generated by solar panels during the day.
 All around there is no infrastructure worth mentioning, neither larger shops nor any further accommodations.
 Camping is not possible.
 Since day trips from Antananarivo are not worthwhile, a reservation in the Akiba Lodge is currently the only possibility to visit the protected area Anjozorobe-Angavo.

 Fauna & Flora:

-You can watch about 40 species of reptiles and the same number of amphibians in Anjozorobe-Angavo.
-Among the most common here are chameleons such as Calumma crypticum and Calumma gastrotaenia as well as the Graceful Ground Gecko (Paroedura gracilis).
+Having said that, Anjozorobe-Angavo is a real paradise for one special group of nature lovers: Herpetologists.
+You can watch about 40 species of reptiles and the same number of amphibians in here.
+Among the most common here are chameleons such as Calumma crypticum and Calumma gastrotaenia as well as the small leaf chameleon Brookesia thieli.

-You need much more look and really good eyes to find the rare Calumma globifer or the small leaf chameleon Brookesia thieli.
-For photographers, the Satanic leaf-tailed gecko (Uroplatus phantasticus) may be one of the most beautiful motives in Anjozorobe, but thanks to his perfect camouflage it is not easy to find it.
+You need much more look and really good eyes to find the rare Calumma globifer or the Graceful Ground Gecko (Paroedura gracilis).
+For photographers, the Satanic leaf-tailed gecko (Uroplatus phantasticus) and Uroplatus sikorae may be among the most beautiful motives in Anjozorobe, but thanks to their perfect camouflage they are not easy to find it.
 Botanists will love the flowers of countless orchids at the beginning of the rainy season.
 They got 90 different orchid species here.
+Countless ferns, lichens, and lianas make this very dense rainforest a very special experience.
 Bird friends can watch 70 different species, too.